 Because they were most familiar and comfortable with multiple choice questions, many of the students only used this type of item, and I had to remind them to create four questions each with a different item type.
 I demonstrated how to change multiple choice questions into multiple select questions by adding answer choices.
 I also showed how they could move text boxes around, place a box around the text, and make it look like a drag and drop problem.

 I had good participation when I stopped for questioning, and the whole class was very excited to work on their projects at home.
 Not only did I feel like my students could relate to the lesson, if anyone in class had difficulty taking screen shots, building tasks in Wixie, or developing questions, they collaborated to help each other solve problems!

 After completing this project, students couldn’t wait to see the types of questions their friends created.
 There was a special kind of buzz in the air... the kind of buzz you feel when authentic learning is taking place in the classroom.

-Giving control to students was worth it
+Giving control to students made all the difference

 For students to do well on the PARCC assessment, it is essential for them to understand the type of questions they will be asked and there is no better way for students to learn about the questions than to create their own.